 If everyone always calls on you to rid their computers of viruses or coax sound out of silent stereo speakers, you may be able to sell your services for good money.
 While you may not want to charge Grandma for setting up her mobile phone, there’s nothing wrong with letting casual acquaintances know that you’re setting up shop as a paid troubleshooter.
-Advertising your services via online ads or via social media can also help kick-start your client base.
+Advertising your services via online ads or social media can also help kick-start your client base.

 5. Snow Plowing/Yardwork/Maintenance

 In most areas of the country, the winter of 2013-2014 was one for the books.
-Along with bitter-cold temps and biting winds there was snow, snow and more snow.
-Anyone offering the services of their snow plows or chain saws to clean up debris undoubtedly raked in major cash.
+Along with bitter-cold temps and biting winds, there was snow, snow and more snow.
+Anyone offering the services of their snow plows or chain saws to clean up debris undoubtedly raked in significant cash.
 The Farmers Almanac predicts that the summer of 2014 will be similarly adventuresome, with sticky-hot conditions and precipitous precipitation.
 With a truck, toolbox, yard tools, and word-of-mouth, you should be swimming in work.

 If You’re Collecting Unemployment Insurance